sodadata/docs/_includes/banner-experimental.md

 <div class="info">
   <span class="closebtn" onclick="this.parentElement.style.display='none';">&times;</span>
-  Data contracts is an experimental project in Soda Core.<br /><br />As the development team explores data contracts, expect minor imperfections, inconsistencies, and limited support, compatibility, and functionality if you download and use the <code>soda-core-contracts</code> package.
+  Data contracts are now available as a <a href="https://beta.soda.io/create-account">public beta</a> feature.<br /><br />
+  See the new <a href="https://beta.docs.soda.io/data-testing">Data Testing documentation</a> for setup and guidance.
 </div>